 should be your next step if you need assistance in applying for Social Security disability benefits because your medical condition makes it impossible for you to work.

-When you are interviewing Social Security Disability attorneys
+When you are interviewing Social Security Disability representatives

 ask critical questions, like: how many Social Security Disability hearings do you have per month; do you understand the SSA's POMS (the manual Social Security employees use to process claims); and, do you understand the date last insured and how it affects my disability onset date?